Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 I think you can figure out how I decided to connect the Arduino pins to the HC-SR04.
 If you have any questions please ask them in class to make sure everyone understands the rationale.

 I left the button circuit in.
 We will not use it, so if you wish you can remove it.
-If you leave it in then the only changes in the circuit will be four wires to connect.
+If you leave it in then the only changes in the circuit will be four wires to connect to the HC-SR04.

-Here is an image showing how to connect to the HC-SR04.
+Here is an image showing how to connect to the HC-SR04 to the jumper wires.

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/03_SonarRangeDetector_connections.png "Image of connections to HC-SR04 Ultrasonic Range Detector")